Snaacky/thewiki/docs/tutorials/comparison.md

 #### FrameProps

 Set the correct frame properties for your sources.
-This is most commonly used on sources you're upscaling or 4K SDR content. *This should be used on sources with incorrect/missing metadata or colors that are off, particularly reds and greens.*
+This is most commonly used on sources you're upscaling or 4K SDR content. *This should be used on sources with incorrect/missing metadata or colors that are off, particularly in reds and greens.*

 ```py
 ## FrameProps: Repairs sources with incorrect/missing metadata; typically used for 4K SDR and upscaled/downscaled content (colors will be off, particularly reds, greens, and blues)